Susan Hyatt: 2010s

 From 2010 to 2011, Stimulator's "Magic" was featured in Macy's nationwide television and radio "Find Your Magic" commercials.

 In 2011, Hyatt formed Sirens of Soho with songwriter/producer Darren Howard.
 Sirens of Soho are best known for their single "Calling All My Girls", which is the theme song for the Telepictures/Warner Bros.
 Television distributed television talk show Bethenny.

-Hyatt and Syndicate 17's cover of "Mad World" was featured on ABC TV show "Body of Proof in 2012.
+Hyatt and Syndicate 17's cover of "Mad World" was featured on ABC TV show Body of Proof in 2012.
 Hyatt formed an all-female band, the Alternachicks, with Sheri Kaplan Weinstein (a childhood friend who was formerly in The Pandoras with Hyatt) and Beth-Ami Heavenstone.
 Hyatt is also a singing coach for Dev & the Cataracs.

 The debut album for Sirens of Soho was scheduled to be released on Telepictures Music on September 3, 2013.

-As lead singer and guitarist of The 21st Century Pandoras, Hyatt has released two digital singles--"Joyride" and "Flashback Forever"—in 2014.
+As lead singer and guitarist of The 21st Century Pandoras, Hyatt has released two digital singles—"Joyride" and "Flashback Forever"—in 2014.

-From 2021-Present Hyatt has done vocals for the Gary Numan tribute band Airlane.
+From 2021 to the present, Hyatt has done vocals for the Gary Numan tribute band Airlane.
 Airlane is Jeff Riddle drums, Mark Gerrie synth, Greg Bracewell bass and Susan Hyatt vocals.
-Hyatt sings on “Are Friends Electric”, “Metal”, and “Tracks”.
+Hyatt sings on "Are Friends Electric", "Metal", and "Tracks".